gdbooks/TileBasedGamesInOpenTK/Iso_MakeCharacters.md

 In **Tile.cs** we hard coded the debug render size to 69x70.
 Switch these to be the constants in ```Game.cs```, also, there is a height text of 70 hard coded in there, change that 70 to ```Game.TILE_H```.

 **Run the game**, if you switch into debug view, even tough link is the wrong size he can walk around the map.
 He just looks small.
+Confirm that collision and shooting work before moving on to the next section.